benriya97/special-eureka/README.md

 # special-eureka
-Beginner's Approach to C Programming
+Beginner's Approach to C Programming.
 This Repository contains some beginner's programs, coded in C language.